StanJulia/StanSample.jl/README.md

 ## Purpose

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

+StanSample.jl v7.8.0 supports the new save_metric and save_cmdstan_config command keywords.

 StanSample.jl v7.6 supports recent enhancements to the Stan Language visible in the output files (.csv files).
 It supports array, tuples and complex values.